projectcalico/calico/master/getting-started/mesos/installation/docker.md

 chmod a+x calicoctl
 ```

-2. Launch the `calico/node` and `calico/node-libnetwork` containers.
+2. Launch the `calico/node` container.

-For production deployments, we recommend running the two
+For production deployments, we recommend running the
-containers as services.
+container as services.
 Visit our guide on [running Calico
 as a Service]({{site.baseurl}}/{{page.version}}/usage/configuration/as-service) to learn how to do this.

 For test environments that you would like to get up and running